Blog/startup insights/AI for Fintech. Be the One to Change the Industry

 Perfios received over $120 million in funding and its client list includes Deutsche Bank, Canara HSBC, and Home Credit Finance.

-Suplari - spending money wisely
+Suplari: spending money wisely

 Suplari helps corporations manage their expenses and find avenues for cost-saving.
 Its platform replaces an in-house team of analysts and a flood of Excel sheets that would’ve been needed otherwise.